MR-SIR2525/minecraft-bedrock-villager-mods/Villager-Intelligence-Update/readme.md

 ## Known Issues
 - Enabling inventory access with the chest causes the villager to forget their trade table, but not experience.
 Removing inventory access restores a new, random trade table at their same level.

+### Dev notes
+- the error "molang error found multiple operations without a combining operation between them: ? )" means one of the operations is failing.

 **Created by MRxSIR**